Stockholm School of Economics in Riga

 The Stockholm School of Economics in Riga (SSE Riga or Rīgas Ekonomikas augstskola) is a business school in Riga, Latvia.
 It is a subsidiary of the Stockholm School of Economics (SSE).

 The school was founded in 1994 by the Stockholm School of Economics with the support of the Swedish government, and the Latvian Ministry of Education on behalf of Latvia.

 Since 2010 SSE Riga is owned by a foundation established by the Stockholm School of Economics (SSE), the University of Latvia (LU) and the SSE Riga Alumni Association.

 Given its relatively small size, the admittance to SSE Riga is reportedly highly selective.
 The school has a curriculum that is taught entirely in English.
 Together with its mother school, the Stockholm School of Economics, it has been consistently ranked as the top business school in Latvia and among the best ones in Europe.
-SSE Riga employs variety of teaching methods, including group work, summer internships and case studies, and has exchange programs with many leading universities and business schools in Europe.
+SSE Riga employs a variety of teaching methods, including group work, summer internships and case studies, and has exchange programs with many leading universities and business schools in Europe.

 Management

 Anders Paalzow, Rector of SSE Riga, holds a Ph.D. in Economics from the Stockholm School of Economics.
 He has served as SSE Riga Rector since July, 1999.

-Diana Pauna is the former Pro-rector of SSE Riga.
-She received her Dr. paed. from the University of Latvia, Faculty of Education, Psychology and Art.
-She worked for SSE Riga since its inception in 1994, and was proactive in initiating, developing and implementing new SSE Riga policies and evaluating and improving departmental procedures.

 Degree programmes

-SSE Riga offers two degree programme: The three-year BSc in Economics and Business and the two-year Executive MBA programme.
+SSE Riga offers two degree programmes: The three-year BSc in Economics and Business and the two-year Executive MBA programme.
 Both programmes are taught in English and a tuition fee is charged.
-The number of BSc alumni exceeds 2,300 and more than 350 have graduated from the Executive MBA programme.
+The number of BSc alumni exceeds 2,550, and more than 400 have graduated from the Executive MBA programme.

 BSc programme in economics and business

+The SSE Riga Bachelor programme curriculum provides students with a diverse and comprehensive education.
+With a selection of 30 core courses and 40 elective courses, students have the opportunity to explore a range of subjects and tailor their education to their interests and career goals.

 130 students every year are admitted to the Bachelor's programme.
 About 65% of the undergraduate students are from Latvia, and the remaining 35% from Lithuania, Estonia, Moldova, Ukraine, Belarus, Georgia, Russia and China.
 English is the language of instruction.